tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 as graph connectivity (see tfgnn.GraphTensorSpec).

 The GraphTensor allows batching of graphs.
 Batching changes a GraphTensor instance's shape to `[batch_size, *graph_shape]` and the GraphTensor's rank is increased by 1.
-Unbatching removes dimension-0, as if truncating with `shape[1:]`, and the GraphTensor's rank is decreased by 1.
+Unbatching removes dimension 0, as if truncating with `shape[1:]`, and the GraphTensor's rank is decreased by 1.
 This works naturally with the batch and unbatch methods of tf.data.Datatset.

 RULE: Batching followed by unbatching results in a dataset with equal GraphTensors as before, except for the last incomplete batch (if batching used `drop_remainder=True`).

-For now, GraphTensor requires that GraphTensor.shape does not contain `None`, except maybe as the outermost dimension.
+GraphTensor requires that GraphTensor.shape does not contain `None`, except maybe as the outermost dimension.
 That means repeated calls to `.batch()` must set `drop_remainder=True` in all but the last one.
-Future versions of GraphTensor may lift that requirement.

 All pieces and its fields are batched together with their GraphTensor so that shapes of a graph tensor, its pieces and features are all in sync.